prof18/marcogomiero.com/content/posts/2021/ktor-logging-on-disk.md

 ## Logging during tests

-During testing is not necessary to save logs on file (at least in my case).
+While running tests is not necessary to save logs on file (at least in my case).
 To customize logging during testing, it is necessary to specify a `logback-test.xml` inside the `test/resources` directory.

-In my case, I just wanted a simple `ConsoleAppender`
+In my case, I just wanted a simple `ConsoleAppender`.

 ```xml
 <configuration>